chrisnajman/filter-quotes-v2/README.md

 - Clicking any author or tag in the sidebar filters the quotations list using the same interactive logic as the buttons within individual quotations.
 - Sidebar panels close automatically when a selection is made.

-[ChatGPT add something here about "All authors and tags" sidebar]

 [View on GitHub Pages](https://chrisnajman.github.io/filter-quotations-v2)

 [Back to menu](#menu)